 Cherokee County Genealogical Society, P.O.
 Box 1332, Jacksonville, TX 75766-1332

-Organized in 1976, this society has 139 members and meets at 7:00 p.m. the second Monday September through May at Bonner Place, 421 S. Bonner St. in Jacksonville. bill Hermes of Rusk is the current president and can be contacted at 903-743-5443 email@example.com.
+Organized in 1976, this society has 139 members and meets at 7:00 p.m. the second Monday September through May at Bonner Place, 421 S. Bonner St. in Jacksonville.
+Bill Hermes of Rusk is the current president and can be contacted at 903-743-5443 and email@example.com.
 The society’s email address is firstname.lastname@example.org.
 They support the Jacksonville Public Library and have donated a computer with genealogy software, a vertical file housing about 250 family files, exchange publications, CDs and DVDs.
 The library is open Monday and Thursday noon until 8:00 p.m.; Tuesday, Wednesday, and Friday from 1:00 – 6:00 p.m. and Saturday 10:00 a.m. – 2:00 p.m.
 Historian Sylvia Acker and Tree Talk Editor Gordon Bennett answer queries for patrons.

 Collin County Genealogical Society, P.O.
 Box 865052, Plano, TX 75086-5052

 Collin County Genealogical Society is committed to helping all researchers discover their roots by presenting educational programs on topics ranging from computer-aided research, genealogy software, and DNA testing to teaching the time honored standards of “citing sources,” judging reliability of “evidence,” and discovering techniques for finding that elusive ancestor; hosting workshops and seminars to provide individuals with hands-on research; recording, preserving, and publishing Collin County records of interest to genealogists; supporting the Plano Public Library System’s Genealogy, Local History and Texana Archives Collection (GLHTA) through purchases and donations of books and materials that aid in genealogical research.